CupNoodles/ti-ext-quickstock/README.md

 Global status (enabled/disabled) of each menu item can also be edited from each location view.

+### Installation

+Clone this repo into `extensions/cupnoodles/quickstock` and hit the play button under 'Extensions'.

 ### Admin Panel
 New editor view is registered at /admin/cupnoodles/quickstock/quickstock/view, under 'Restaurant' on the admin menu.